mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "A listener," thi replied without looking up.

 Kipnu paused, waiting for some kind of explanation.
-"Um... what is a listener?" he asked.
+"And what is a listener?" he asked.

 Thi paused, thinking, and then stood up and said, "Come with me."